- EH&S Training & Services

 1. Radiation Safety Program

 1.1.1.
-The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and radiation-emitting machines be optimized at OSU facilities and by OSU personnel.
+The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and machines emitting ionizing radiation be optimized at OSU facilities and by OSU personnel.
 This shall be accomplished while ensuring that:

 188.8.131.52. applicable laws and regulations of federal, state, and local agencies are not violated;